MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

     Ref: YourRegionalWafWebAcl
 ```

-So now remember that serverless file I mentioned?
+So remember that serverless file I mentioned?
 If your api was created through serverless you will need to run ```npm i serverless-associate-waf```
-in your serverless yml you will need to call this plugin:
+in your serverless yml you will need to utilize this plugin:
 ```
 plugins:
     - serverless-associate-waf
 ```
-You will then need to add this:
+You will then need to append the following snippet:
 ```
 custom:
   associateWaf: